operator-framework/operator-sdk/doc/design/milestone-0.2.0/csv-generation.md

 1. Update an existing CSV at the currently pre-defined location, using available data in yaml manifests and source files.

     1. The update mechanism will check for an existing CSV in `deploy`.
 Upon finding one, the CSV yaml file contents will be marshalled into a `ClusterServiceVersion` cache.
-    1. Same as above.
-    1. Same as above.
+    1. The update mechanism will search `deploy` for manifests that contain data a CSV uses, such as a `Deployment` Kubernetes API resource, and set the appropriate CSV fields in the cache with this data.
+    1. Once the search completes, every cache field populated will be written back to a CSV yaml file.
+        - **Note:** individual yaml fields are overwritten and not the entire file, as descriptions and other non-generated parts of a CSV should be preserved.

 ### Configuration

 Users can configure CSV composition by populating several fields in the file `deploy/olm-catalog/csv-config.yaml`:

-- `search-directory`: (string) the directory to search for yaml manifest files.
-Defaults to `deploy`.
+- `operator-path`: (string) the operator resource manifest file path.
+Defaults to `deploy/operator.yaml`.
-- `exclude-files`: ([string[, string]*]) files that match any string in the list are not included in the CSV search; glob matching allowed.
-Defaults to empty.
+- `crd-cr-path-list`: (string(, string)\*) a list of CRD and CR manifest file paths.
+Defaults to `[deploy/crds/*_{crd,cr}.yaml]`.
+- `rbac-path-list`: (string(, string)\*) a list of RBAC role manifest file paths.
+Defaults to `[deploy/role.yaml]`.

 ### Extensible `CSVUpdater` CSV update mechanism